Teach Me

 However, you may notice the pain comes and goes at first.
 “These episodes usually occur in 15- to 20-minute intervals in the beginning and become more frequent and severe over time,” Dr. Kolpuru said.

-Additional signs to watch out for are:
+Additional symptoms of intussusception to watch out for are:

 • Vomiting: Your child’s throw up may be clear in the beginning and bilious, a yellow-green or dark green fluid, as the bowel obstruction worsens.